AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

     the workspace button to be deleted.

--	When recalling a workspace, if you press <Keys.HardKey>Open/View</Keys.HardKey> first then softkey buttons let you set the workspace to recall to the particular screen where it was recorded \[As Recorded\], or to a different screen (the other screen numbers are listed on softkeys).
+-	When recalling a workspace, if you press <Keys.HardKey>Open/View</Keys.HardKey> first then softkey buttons let you set the workspace to recall to the particular screen where it was recorded <Keys.SoftKey>As Recorded</Keys.SoftKey>, or to a different screen
+	(the other screen numbers are listed on softkeys).
 This is useful when a workspace contains only a single screen, allowing you to recall it onto a different screen.